steveukx/callable/README.md

 AOP callbacks can be added multiple times to the same function without significant memory penalties as all AOP is held in one object per scope/function pair.

+`Callable.dropArgs` can be used to remove unwanted arguments from being passed to a callback.
+Called with the function that is to be wrapped, an optional scope and an optional number of arguments to allow through to the original function:

+    function callback(a, b) {
+      console.log(a, b);
+    }

+    // fn calls callback with both a and b undefined fn = Callable.dropArgs(callback)

+    // fn calls callback with one argument argument, b will always be undefined fn = Callable.dropArgs(callback, 1)

+    // fn calls callback in the scope provided with one argument fn = Callable.dropArgs(callback, this, 1)